Brüno Gehard: Eminem incident

 In May 2009, Brüno appeared at the MTV Movie Awards, dressed as an angel with wings strapped to his buttocks as he descended on wires from the ceiling.
 As part of a prank, after an alleged equipment malfunction, he was lowered onto rapper Eminem who was seated directly beneath him.
 Brüno landed in Eminem's lap in a 69-esque position, with his exposed buttocks in Eminem's face.
 Members of D12 helped to remove Brüno.
 Eminem and D12 then stormed out of the ceremony.
 Eminem appeared surprised and angry about the prank, but both he and Baron Cohen later claimed that the incident had been staged and rehearsed by the two.
 Eminem told reporters that he laughed uncontrollably for three hours in his hotel room afterward.
-While the prank is widely accepted as being staged, some commentators have questioned the extent to which Eminem was in on the joke.

 Reaction

 The 2009 feature film Brüno was well received by The Guardian, who described him as "howlingly funny, staggeringly rude, brutally incorrect and very often just brilliant".